 It’s human nature to apologize when something goes wrong, even when it’s not your fault.
-But be careful about apologizing if you’re involved in a Vancouver car accident.
+But be careful about apologizing if you’re involved in a car accident in Vancouver.
 It could end up being used against you when you try to collect compensation later.

 An apology does not always indicate fault.
 Sometimes, we just say we’re sorry out of habit.
 But an investigator from the Insurance Corporation of British Columbia (ICBC) might twist those words into an admission of guilt and therefore hold you liable for a wreck.

 Fortunately, B.C. law does have some protections in place to shield Canadians from being assigned an unfair portion of fault due to an inadvertent apology.
-But to avoid any mix-ups, the Vancouver car accident lawyers at Warnett Hallen LLP strongly advise crash victims to never apologize if they’re in a collision.
+But to avoid any mix-ups, the car accident lawyers in Vancouver, BC at Warnett Hallen LLP strongly advise crash victims to never apologize if they’re in a collision.

 British Columbia Apology Act

 Under the British Columbia Apology Act, there are three definitions for an apology.
 They include:

 - An expression of regret or sympathy